Donald Havioyak

-Donald Havioyak is a territorial-level politician in Canada.
+Donald Havioyak (born 1950) is a territorial-level politician in Canada.
 He served as a member of the Nunavut Legislature.

 Havioyak was elected to the Nunavut legislature in the 1999 Nunavut general election.
 He won the Kugluktuk electoral district with a plurality of six votes defeating three other candidates.
 Havioyak served one term in office, running for re-election in the 2004 Nunavut general election.
 He was defeated by candidate Joe Allen Evyagotailak in another very close election.

 After his defeat in the election, he became President of the Kitilkmeot Inuit Association.
-He is a notable Copper Inuit.
+He is a notable Copper Inuk.

-Havioyak is a first cousin with former Northwest Territories MLA Kane Tologanak.
+Havioyak was a first cousin with Northwest Territories MLA Kane Tologanak.